 - After the server is deployed, VIRL will go through the configuration process wich should take another 5-7 minute.

 If you switch to the 'Timeline' tab you can observe all of the User Events that are posted during the VIRL deployment, including information about application of your passwords and license.

-Once VIRL is completely configured and ready for use you will see a message indicating success in the and the URL at which the VIRL UWM interface for management through its IP address (http://<your.virl.server.ip>).
+Once VIRL is completely configured and ready for use you will see a message indicating successful provision and you can reach the VIRL UWM interface for management through its IP address (http://<your.virl.server.ip>).